msuslov84/CoffeeMachineSimulator/README.md

 if it runs out of something, it shows a notification.
 We can get three types of coffee: espresso, cappuccino and latte.
 Since nothing’s for free, it also collects the money.
 ### Description:
-This project has allowed me to better understand the basic OOP, its main concepts such as classes, class methods and attributes, and I've learned possibilities of enumerations.
+In this project I've learned specific possibilities of enumerations and nested classes.
 ### Launch example:
 * java -jar CoffeeMachineSimulator.jar
 ### Technical information:
 * Java 8 (Oracle OpenJDK version 1.8.0_311)
 * JUnit 4.13.2
+* Maven 3.8.6